finom/rebloom/README.md

 }
 ```

-This way to architect the store makes possible to export sub-stores or their methods separate from the root store.
+This way to architect the store makes possible to export sub-stores and their methods separate from the root store.

 ```ts
 // ./store/users.ts